American Living in England

 Cost of living in England

-The United Kingdom is the fourth most expensive country in the UK, with the British Pound (GBP) currently being worth 1.2x more than the US dollar.
-So it’s important to be prepared as an American moving to England, in the beginning your US savings might not get you as far as you hoped.
+The United Kingdom is not cheap so it’s important to be prepared as an American moving to England, in the beginning your US savings might not get you as far as you hoped.
 The monthly estimated cost for a family of four in the UK is around £4k, while an individual can get by on a monthly income of £2k.

 Similar to the US, if you want to live in a bigger city, you may consider having roommates to reduce costs, or perhaps living in more suburban or rural areas with more affordable costs of living.
 In most places within England having a car is not necessary, so there’s more savings to be had by using public transport or cycling to where you need to go.